 Finding the perfect role can be a long and arduous road.
 Once you have found an employer that fits your requirements, and your skills and attitude fit perfectly for the job, hopefully it is time for an offer to come through.

 In a perfect world, you get an offer that you would enthusiastically accept.
-However, if you are in a candidate-driven market, you may be in a position to negotiate salary and other benefits before the deal.
+However, if you are in a candidate-driven market, you may be in a position to negotiate salary and other benefits before you seal the deal.

 Competition for talent is fierce.
 The pressure is on for hiring managers to secure the right candidate by offering an attractive compensation package, so if you are keen on the role, but you want to negotiate the salary, you need the skills to be able to do this.

 The aim of negotiating salary is not to find a compromise where both parties are dissatisfied, but find a balance where you both come out feeling valued and enthusiastic moving forwards.

 Negotiating a salary can be tricky, but thisblog can give you the guidance and support you need in this scenario.

 Before you even apply for a role, check the advert and see if it included the upper limit of the salary.
 This could help you negotiate if you are an exceptional candidate.
 For context, a lower salary offer should still be in line with the industry, and the upper limit is typically reserved for excellent, rare candidates who will offer extra value to the role.